kubernetes-retired/service-catalog/docs/design.md

 Eventually, the OSB API specification will hopefully have additional metadata about the Credentials to indicate which fields are considered "secret" and which are not.
-When that support is avaialble expect the non-secret Credential information to be placed into a ConfigMap instead of a Secret.
+When that support is available expect the non-secret Credential information to be placed into a ConfigMap instead of a Secret.

 Once the Secret is made available to the Application's Pods, it is then up